SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 Using the Dependency Inversion principle helps to achieve this.
 E.g. if a use cases must call an external service, it should use an interface.
 The outer layer that access the external service should then implement this interface.
 Notice that this enforces the outer layer to depend on the inner layer, not the other way around.
 The inner layers are more abstract, the more you move outwards, things become more concrete and "implementation details".

-Moving data accross the layers should be only simple data structures, known as DTOs.
+Moving data across the layers should be only simple data structures, known as DTOs.

 ### Entities
 This encapsulates enterprise wide business rules.
 This can be objects with methods, set of data structures and functions.
 Here we want all the high level rules set in stone so to say.
 Operational changes for example should have 0 impact on the entities.